JGolafshan/keno-api/README.md

-# Keno API - Unofficial Keno API
+# keno-api - Unofficial Keno API

 ## What is it?
 kenoAPI is Python package that provides data from the offical [Keno](https://www.keno.com.au/) website.